Reservation Guidelines & Procedures

 If your event is approved and a date has been put on hold, the Cathedral will provide a Special Events Agreement.
 Once an agreement has been signed, GEMS staff will arrange an on-site event walkthrough with the client and vendors to discuss plans and procedures.

 No event should be publicly discussed or announced prior to signing a contract.

 A signed copy of a Special Events Agreement and a 50% deposit must be submitted to the Cathedral by the date specified.
 If the agreement and deposit have not been received by the date specified, the Cathedral reserves the right to release the event date.

 Upon request, the Cathedral can provide a list of vendors who work regularly in the spaces.
 Any vendors must be approved by GEMS.
 Only professional, full-service insured vendors may be hired for events held in the Cathedral.

 The Special Events Agreement outlines that the Cathedral can provide bus parking for any guests arriving on motor coaches or shuttles.
 Car parking in the Cathedral’s underground garage for guests can be arranged for a fee.
 It is important to note that there is very limited parking on the Cathedral grounds and the surrounding neighborhood.

-Any promotional materials including invitations in which Washington National Cathedral’s name, logo, address, or phone number must be pre-approved by OEM.
+Any promotional materials including invitations in which Washington National Cathedral’s name, logo, address, or phone number must be pre-approved by GEMS.
 All promotional materials regarding the Cathedral must abide by our photo policy.

-The Cathedral is an open, public space.
+The Cathedral is an open, active space.
 We are required to abide by a changing schedule and thus try to have a flexible schedule between Cathedral events and vendors.
-Typical load-in times can be scheduled the evening before the event, 6am – 10am on the morning of the event, and after 1pm/2pm/3pm on the afternoon of the event.
+Typical load-in times can be scheduled the evening before the event, 6am–10am on the morning of the event, and after 1pm–3pm on the afternoon of the event.
 All load-out must happen directly following the conclusion of the event.
-OEM reserves the right to determine all load-in. load-out and setup times.
+GEMS reserves the right to determine all load-in, load-out and setup times.